filoxo/react-copy-html-to-clipboard/README.md

 #### `text`: PropTypes.string.isRequired

-Text to be copied to clipboard
+Text/html to be copied to clipboard

 #### `onCopy`: PropTypes.func

-Optional callback, will be called when text is copied
+Optional callback, will be called when text/html is copied

 ```
 onCopy(text, result)